nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Steps 3b1 to 3b2 are repeated until a valid command is provided.
       Use case resumes at step 4.

+**Use case: UC06 Find an application by its field**

+**MSS**

+1. User enters keyword of field for the application.
+2. InternEase shows a list of application whose company name or description fulfill the matching keyword.
+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+    * 1a1.
+InternEase shows an alert message that there is no internship application in the list.

+      Use case ends.

 **Use case: UC07 Clear all internship application entries**

 **MSS**